dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 <img src='/images/tl_nlp/general_cove.png' width="70%"/>
 </p>

-Here there is disadavantage of using only avaliable data for generating pretrained CoVe embedding using supervised training of encoder-decoder architecture. (*no large unsupervisied dataset which are everywhere, supervised learning requires labels too*)
+Here there is disadvantage of using only avaliable data for generating pretrained CoVe embedding using supervised training of encoder-decoder architecture. (*no large unsupervisied dataset which are everywhere, supervised learning requires labels too*)

 ## ELMo